TopoIogist/sf_patchtracker/README.md

 ## Files

-This distribution of Stockfish consists of the following files:
+This project consists of the following files:

   * [README.md],
     the file you are currently reading.